Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Performance Max Is Not a Replacement for Search

 01 Section 01 · The claim The claim.

 The claim has two parts.
-The first part is empirical: in every PMax-replaces-Search account the firm has read, the same three failure modes appear.
+The first part is empirical: in every PMax-replaces-Search account the firm has assess, the same three failure modes appear.
 Branded-Search impression share drops because PMax has no exclusion.
 Asset-group structure obscures where spend is going.
-Reported conversions rise while recognized purchase revenue stagnates.
-The second part is structural: PMax and Search read different parts of the auction.
+Claimed conversions rise while recognized purchase revenue stagnates.
+The second part is structural: PMax and Search assess different parts of the auction.
 Collapsing the two into one campaign type does not simplify the account; it removes the legibility the operator depends on to make decisions.

 The position is not "do not run PMax."
-The position is run PMax under four configured conditions, alongside Search, with reporting that reconciles the two surfaces against backend revenue.
+The position is run PMax under four configured conditions, alongside Search, with tracking that reconciles the two surfaces against backend revenue.

 02 Section 02 · The conventional view What most people believe.